-This option has three key values: the resolution, the aspect ratio, and the frequency.
-Higher settings not only increase FPS limits, but also improves the level of detail.
+This option has three fundamental values: the Resolution, the Aspect Ratio, and the Frequency.
+Higher settings not only increase FPS limits but also improves the level of detail.

 Our recommendation - Set this to your monitor's native resolution and frequency.
-Picking the same resolution with a lower frequency could result in screen tearing.
+Picking the same resolution with a lower rate could result in screen tearing.

 Choose between fullscreen, borderless window, or windowed.
 This will decide how the game will appear on your screen.

-Our recommendation - Both fullscreen and borderless window will work great, but fullscreen uses slightly less resources which could translate to a few extra frames.
+Our recommendation - Both fullscreen and borderless window will work great, but fullscreen uses slightly fewer resources, which could translate to a few extra frames.

 Lets you pick which display monitor the game will be displayed in.
 This is only important for multi-monitor setups.